Housing & Residence Life Handbook

 There is an exception to this prohibition on possession and use of alcohol for persons of legal drinking age, who possess and consume alcohol in an amount consistent with personal consumption, in the confines of individual apartments in Jayhawker Towers, McCarthy Hall, Stouffer Place, and Sunflower Apartments, as well as KU’s leased spaces in HERE Apartments and Hawker Apartments.
 Consistent with the policy permitting possession only for the purposes of personal consumption, alcohol containers in excess of one liter, including kegs and party balls, are prohibited in all Student Housing facilities.

 All who are present or are a party to an alcohol policy violation will be subject to further action under the university and housing conduct process, regardless of their participation level.
-The irresponsible use or misuse of alcohol by any resident, whether or not of legal drinking age, and any inappropriate behaviors that results from consumption of alcohol, including the inability to exercise care for one's own safety or the safety of others due in whole or in part to alcohol consumption, is considered a violation of the housing and university alcohol policy.
+The irresponsible use or misuse of alcohol by any resident, whether or not of legal drinking age, and any inappropriate behaviors that results from consumption of alcohol, including the inability to exercise care for one's own safety or the safety of others due in whole or in part to alcohol consumption, is considered a violation of the Housing and University alcohol policy.
 Being under the influence of alcohol, even when the use of alcohol is permitted by University policy, is not an excuse for misconduct or failing to follow universityUniversity and housing rules and policies.

 In addition, the following are prohibited: